 If you applied early in the season, you should start getting interview invitations by late August, and September-November is usually the peak of interview season.

 Getting your first interview invitation is exciting, but it can also be nerve-wracking.
 Interviews do get easier with practice, which is why we always recommend that you start preparing early.
-Answering questions in the car, in the shower, while washing dishes, or wherever else you are can increase your level of comfort in talking about yourself.
-Practicing with someone who will give you honest feedback can help even more.
+It can take some time to increase your level of comfort in talking about yourself, and it’s best to practice with someone who will give you honest feedback.

 9. Don’t worry until you need to.

 The medical school application process is long – it’s often compared to a marathon rather than a sprint – and your patience will be tested.
 In most cases, there is little you can do but wait.
 But what happens if January rolls around and you haven’t heard anything?
 Chances are you’ll need to start thinking about reapplying.
-However, there’s still one tactic at your disposal: submitting update and interest letters.
+However, there’s still one tactic at your disposal: submitting updates and letters of interest.
 This should not be done indiscriminately, though.
-Only submit additional materials if the program allows, and focus on substantive updates rather than repeating what you’ve already said.
+Only submit additional materials if the program allows, and focus on substantive updates rather than repeating things you’ve already said.

 10. Carry on carrying on.